Margaret Mellis: Modernist Constructs

 The strength of Mellis’ work lies in her confident and relentless exploration of colour and form both on canvas and through her re-appropriation of objects.
 Modernist Constructs introduces and reveals Mellis’ artistic accomplishments, whilst aligning her within the British Modernist movement.

-Image: Margaret Mellis, Fisherman, 1990-91.
-Courtesy of The Redfern Gallery
+Image: Margaret Mellis, The Bottom of The Deep Blue Sea, 1996-97.
+Courtesy of The Redfern Gallery.